United Kingdom

 Insufficient

-The UK’s stalling progress in climate policy development means that the UK can no longer be considered a leader in global climate action.
-The “Insufficient” rating indicates that the UK’s climate policies and action in 2030 need substantial improvements to be consistent with limiting warming to 1.5°C. If all countries were to follow the UK’s approach, warming would reach over 2°C and up to 3°C.
+The UK’s stalled progress in climate policy development over recent years means that, without immediate and rapid change, the UK can no longer be considered a leader in global climate action.
+The “Insufficient” rating indicates that the UK’s climate policies and action in 2030 need substantial improvements to be consistent with limiting warming to 1.5°C. If all countries were to follow the UK’s approach, warming would reach over 2°C and up to 3°C. The new government has strongly indicated that it intends to address this policy shortfall, introducing new funding and delivery mechanisms to close the gap.
+The CAT will be tracking these policy developments and provide an updated assessment of the progress made in 2025.

 Further information on how the CAT rates countries (against modelled domestic pathways and fair share) can be found here.